Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

 - I would need an endpoint to create users in the auth controller
 - I would give everyone read / write, so no roles required.
 However they will need to be only able to access their own resources, i.e. based on their UserId
 - Need to thoroughly plan the DB schemas. what tables do i need etc.

----

-add this thing to the backend doc